biggik/Strings.ResourceGenerator/README.md

 A .strings file is simply a UTF-8 encoded flat file of string resources in a key=value format.

+A slightly more complex version of a .strings file includes configuration and allows for multi-locale strings

 ## .json files

 .json files can be used to add strings.
 Json files need to be serializable from `Strings.ResourceGenerator.Models.StringsModel` (using [NewtonSoft Json](https://www.newtonsoft.com/json))